 Step 1: Roll a 2-inch ball of brown fondant and flatten slightly.
 Using a small ball tool make two indentations at the midway point for the eye sockets.

-Step 3: Roll four small balls of brown fondant and taper two of the balls into teardrop shaped for the arms, and the other two should be rolled into sausage shapes for the legs as shown.
+Step 3: Roll four small balls of brown fondant and taper two of the balls into a teardrop shape for the arms, and the other two should be rolled into sausage shapes for the legs as shown.
 Cut the sausages at the top on an angle, so that they can be attached seamlessly to the body.

-Step 4: Roll two little balls of brown fondant and two very small balls of pink fondant for the ears, flatten into disks and then attach the white fondant on-top of the brown as shown.
+Step 4: Roll two little balls of brown fondant and two very small balls of pink fondant for the ears, flatten into disks and then attach the white fondant on top of the brown as shown.

 Step 5: Using a little edible glue, attach the legs and arms to the torso as shown.